 Q: What equipment will my child need for tryouts?

 A: Weather appropriate athletic wear and athletic shoes, a helmet with faceguard and a glove.
 A bat can be borrowed for tryouts if necessary.

 Q: What does my registration fee cover?

 A: Registration fees are needed to support the league.
 Covered in this fee are a portion of administration fees, utilities, field utilization, field maintenance, uniform for the season.
-Not included are: umpire fees (if applicable), additional fund raising, team sponsorships, etc. Westbury LL, like all LL's, strives to enable anyone that wants to play to be able to play regardless of financial situation.
-Please contact our registrar (email@example.com) for information if assistance if required.
+Not included are: umpire fees (if applicable), additional fund raising, team sponsorships, etc. Financial Aid - Little League is for Everyone!
+If your family would like more information on ways Westbury Little League can assist in offsetting the cost of registration fees, please email Registration@westburyll.com.